Our Approach

 1) We work through relationships and networks

-As a U.S.-based organization, we prioritize our relationships with people and networks around the world as a key component of our work.
-Developing diverse partnerships helps us understand the inequities and power imbalances inherent in the issues and systems we seek to shift towards justice and inclusion, and how we can best deploy our resources to do so.
-By investing in networks, we acknowledge the power of collective sensemaking and action.
+We prioritize our relationships with people and networks as a key component of our work.
+Developing diverse global partnerships helps us understand the inequities and power imbalances inherent in the systems we seek to shift toward justice and inclusion, and how we can best deploy our resources to do so.

 2) We practice a philosophy of “accompaniment”